Streamlining the Assessment of environmental effects of WAVE energy

 The main objective of the project is to overcome these non-technological barriers by giving continuity to the work being developed in the framework of the WESE project through the following specific objectives:

-- Development of a Public Education and Engagement strategy to work collaboratively with coastal communities in France, Ireland, Portugal and Spain, to co-develop and demonstrate a framework for education and public engagement (EPE) of MRE enhancing ocean literacy and improving the quality of public debates.
+Finally, an education and public engagement strategy has been developed to support collaborative work with coastal communities in France, Ireland, Portugal, and Spain.
+This strategy aims to co-develop and demonstrate a framework for education and public engagement on marine renewable energies, improving ocean literacy and the quality of public debate.